- Contacts and locations

 - verbal abuse

 - physical attack

-- threats of punishment of some kind against the person or even those about whom they care
+- threats of punishment of some kind against the person or their friends or family

 - unwarranted restraint or confinement of the person